Zanatticus/AudioJAK/http-server/README.md

 ## HTTP URL
 The HTTP server runs on the Raspberry Pi's TCP port 8000 and can be accessed by devices on the same network (LAN) (http://localhost:8000, http://audiojak.local:8000)

+## Overall Directory
+- `./hls/` contains the directory in which FFmpeg will stream the HLS playlist (m3u8 file) and Transport Stream (TS) files
+- `./test_server/` contains the directory for all initial work and testing to get a working HTTP server implementation
+- `./upload/` contains the HDMI pixel data directory which the Zedboard uploads to, along with some miscellaneous test files
+- `./mongoose.c` and `./mongoose.h` are the Mongoose embedded web server library files
+- `./hls.min.js` is the HLS Javascript needed to play an HLS playlist in HTML
+- `./http.service` is the `systemd` service for starting and restarting the HTTP server
+- `./main.c` is the custom HTTP server implementation that handles HLS streaming requests, file upload requests, and generic HTTP services
+- `./index.html` serves the audio/video contents on the web page
+- `./ffmpeg_http.sh` streams the capture card audio to the HTTP server (or VLC)